clarin-eric/www-clarin-eu_src/sites/all/themes/CLARIN_Horizon/README.md

 included here.
 Instead, it should be compiled from a base style distribution that can be obtained from that project's [releases](https://github.com/clarin-eric/base_style/releases).

-The build script in this project follows a procedure according to the above principles.
+The build script in the root of this project (www-clarin-eu_src) implements a procedure according to the above principles.